docking-org/zinc22-3d/README.md

 Required Software
 ===
 - CORINA
-- OMEGA (code is setup to use the openeye python toolkit, could be reworked to use command line version)
+- Openeye OMEGA (code is setup to use the openeye python toolkit, could be reworked to use command line version)
-- JCHEM (cxcalc and molconvert)
+- Chemaxon JCHEM (cxcalc and molconvert)
 - Openbabel
 - Anaconda (Miniconda 3)